sawariz0r/n8n-payloadcms/README.md

 ## Credentials

-Create an API key in Payload CMS and enter your CMS base URL and key in the node credentials.
-The node sends requests with an `Authorization` header in the format `<collection-slug> API-Key <token>` as required by Payload CMS.
+Create an API key in Payload CMS and enter your CMS base URL, the API key enabled collection slug, and the key itself in the node credentials.
+The node sends requests with an `Authorization` header in the format `<api-key-collection> API-Key <token>` as required by Payload CMS.

 ## Development